 Do not drink any liquid and do not eat for at least 30 minutes after taking (that’s why it is best to do this immediately before sleeping).

-We wrote three papers on the science behind Goleic, which were peer reviewed and published at the 15th International Congress of Immunology and the International Cancer Congress at Amsterdam.
-They are Nos 6,7 and 8 in our list under “The Science” on our gcmaf.eu website.
+Three papers were written on the science behind Goleic, which were peer reviewed and published at the 15th International Congress of Immunology and the International Cancer Congress at Amsterdam.
+They are Nos 6,7 and 8 in the list under “The Science” on our gcmaf.eu website.

 If you are not registered with us, fill out the form in “Buy Goleic” below.

 If you are registered, just call 00 44 7781 411737 to order.